MicrosoftDocs/dynamics365-guidance/guidance/resources/test-scale-dynamics-365-solution.md

 - Enter any environment variables to be passed into the test from Azure Load Testing to JMeter user-defined variables (System.getenv); for example, a host name, URL, or parameters passed in through CI/CD automation.

 - Enter any secrets to be passed into the test from Azure Load Testing.
-Secrets might be used in a test that executes against an API or function that requires authentication.
+Secrets might be used in a test that runs against an API or function that requires authentication.

 - Enter any certificates to be passed into the test from Azure Load Testing.
-Certificates might be used in a test that executes against a secure endpoint.
+Certificates might be used in a test that runs against a secure endpoint.

 Azure Load Testing integrates with Azure Key Vault.
 We recommend you store secrets and certificates there.